NOTE: As of May 2023, we are ONLY accepting applications from graduate students for the 2023-2024 school year.

 All writing and speaking consultants will be required to:

-- Participate in a 6-hour professional development session the Saturday before school starts in the fall.
+- Participate in a half-day professional development session Saturday, August 23rd.

-- Participate in weekly staff meetings on Wednesdays from 8:15 am to 9:00 am.
+- Participate in weekly staff training meetings on Wednesdays from 8:15 am to 9:00 am.

-- Complete a professional development class in the first semester of employment, which meets weekly, Wednesday mornings 9:00-9:50.
+- Complete a professional development class in the first semester of employment, which meets weekly, Wednesday mornings 9:00 to 9:50.
 The class is listed as a zero-credit course.
 There is no cost to enroll and you will be paid for the time you spend in class.

 - Graduate students, based on their experience and education level, will be expected to take on additional duties such as assisting with writing retreats and/or taking on leadership positions.

-Applications will be accepted beginning in early March and interviews will take place in late March and April; we occasionally interview students during later periods, but always prior to the start of the fall semester.
-There is no deadline to apply, but we usually receive over 100 applications for approximately 25 undergraduate positions and a much smaller number of graduate positions.
+Interviews for selected applicants will take place in late March and April; we occasionally interview students during the summer as well but always prior to the start of the fall semester.
+There is no deadline to apply, but we usually receive over 100 applications for approximately 30 undergraduate positions and a much smaller number of graduate positions.
 We therefore encourage applicants to apply sooner rather than later.